 Coming from an informal culture such as the one of the United States, some of these phrases may see a little extravagant or too elegant.
 However, they are phrases that are typically accepted or expected in normal conversation.
 You will be considered polite in Spanish, not exaggerated.

 While being introduced to people whether man or a woman, it is normal to extend your hand and shake theirs.
-Among those who are middle class and richer, it is also common shake hands and to greet with a quick kiss on the cheek.
-In that case, it would be women greeting each other with a kiss, and a woman and man greeting with a kiss.
+Among those who are middle class and richer, it is also common to shake hands and to greet women with a quick kiss on the cheek. (just one cheek, one time).
+Just to be clear: it is women greeting each other with a kiss, and a woman and a man greeting with a kiss.
 Man to man is just shaking hands.

-Among the poorer, as in a missionary working with the poor, a handshake and not kissing on the cheek is the most common and least offensive.
+Among the poor, as in a missionary working with the poor, just a handshake and not kissing on the cheek is the most common and least offensive.

-This little ritual can be taken very seriously.
+This little social exchange can be taken very seriously.
 One can be on a crowded bus and if you sneeze, several people may say "¡Salud!", not just the person next to you.
-It is correct to respond, with a "¡Gracias!" that can be just loud enough to be heard so that they know you acknowledged their "¡Salud!"
-You will be taken as a very polite person in Spanish, since people are expecting to hear the thank you.
+It is correct for you to respond, with a "¡Gracias!" that is loud enough to be heard so that they know you acknowledged their "¡Salud!"
+Likewise, you will then be acknowledged in their minds a person who knows how to be polite in Spanish, since they were expecting to hear the "¡Gracias!"

-On a lighter note, if a person is sneezing in succession, for the first sneeze, one will hear "¡Salud!" for the second, one may hear, "¡Dinero!", and for the third sneeze, one will hear "¡Amor!"
+On a lighter note, if a person is sneezing in succession, for the first sneeze, one will hear "¡Salud!" for the second, one might hear: "¡Dinero!", and for the third sneeze, one will hear "¡Amor!"